solnet-aquarium/presentation-digitalrevolution-akl_2015-04-15_the-stack-and-basics/the-stack/nodejs/02-package-management.md

 Like bower, provides a massive array of modules ready to use.

+Should come with nodejs - if you've got `node`, you should also have `npm`.

 Very simple to setup, use a package.json file like:

 ```JSON